 Queen’s University is a hub of academic research on the shore of Lake Ontario near the mouth of the St. Lawrence River.
 The campus is dotted with charming limestone buildings in Romanesque Revival and neo-Gothic styles; several buildings are more than 100 years old.
-Modern structures coexist alongside, such as the new Mitchell Hall, home to science and robotic laboratories, an innovation hub, interdisciplinary research labs and athletic facilities.
+Modern structures coexist alongside them, such as Mitchell Hall, home to science and robotic laboratories, an innovation hub, interdisciplinary research labs and athletic facilities.
 The Isabel Bader Centre for the Performing Arts regularly attracts award-winning performers, and the Agnes Etherington Art Centre houses pieces by influential artists, including works by Rembrandt.

-“Queen’s supports a diverse, inclusive, and equity-minded campus environment,” says principal Patrick Deane. “[Queen’s] attracts outstanding individuals from around the globe, providing them with the tools they need for success and ensuring that when they leave the university, they have all the potential to make profound impacts on our world.”
+“Queen’s supports a diverse, inclusive and equity-minded campus environment,” says principal Patrick Deane. “[Queen’s] attracts outstanding individuals from around the globe, providing them with the tools they need for success and ensuring that when they leave the university, they have all the potential to make profound impacts on our world.”

 • Computing and the Creative Arts: Students in this multidisciplinary program learn how to develop and use cutting-edge computer software programs for music, art, drama and film production.